Derek Jeter: 1999–2002

 With one year remaining until he would become eligible for free agency, Jeter signed a ten-year, $189 million contract before the 2001 season to remain with the Yankees.
 Alex Rodriguez had signed a ten-year, $252 million contract with the Texas Rangers earlier in the offseason, setting the market for Jeter's negotiations.
 Jeter became the second-highest-paid athlete across all team sports and auto racing, trailing only Rodriguez.
 The $18.9 million average annual value of Jeter's contract was the third-highest in baseball, behind only Rodriguez ($25.2 million) and Manny Ramirez ($20 million).

-In 2001, Jeter posted another strong season, batting .311 with 21 home runs, 74 RBIs, 110 runs scored, and 27 stolen bases, making his fourth All-Star appearance.
-Jeter made a notable defensive assist in Game 3 of the 2001 American League Division Series against the Oakland Athletics.
+In 2001, Jeter batted .311 with 21 home runs, 74 RBIs, 110 runs scored, and 27 stolen bases.
+He played in the 2001 MLB All-Star Game, hitting a home run off of Jon Lieber in his only at bat.
+Jeter made a defensive assist in Game 3 of the ALDS against the Athletics.
 With Jeremy Giambi on first base, Oakland right fielder Terrence Long hit a double off Yankees pitcher Mike Mussina into the right-field corner.
 As Giambi rounded third base and headed for home plate, Yankees right fielder Shane Spencer retrieved the ball and made a wild throw that missed cut-off man Tino Martinez and dribbled down the first-base line.
 Jeter ran from shortstop to grab the ball and flipped it backhanded to catcher Jorge Posada, rather than throwing it overhand.
 Posada tagged Giambi out on the leg just before he crossed home plate, preserving the Yankees' one-run lead.
 Facing elimination, the Yankees eventually won the game, as well as the series.
-The play, known as "The Flip," was later voted seventh in Baseball Weekly's 10 Most Amazing Plays of all time, and won the 2002 Best Play ESPY Award.
+The play, known as "The Flip", was later voted seventh in Baseball Weekly's 10 Most Amazing Plays of all time, and won the 2002 Best Play ESPY Award.

 As a result of the September 11 attacks, the start of the playoffs was delayed and the season's end was extended past the usual October timeframe.
 The Yankees advanced to the 2001 World Series to face the Arizona Diamondbacks.
 Game 4 marked the first time that any non-exhibition MLB game had been played in the month of November.
 In extra innings, Jeter hit a game-winning home run off of Byung-hyun Kim.
-The words "Mr. November" flashed on the scoreboard, alluding to former Yankee Reggie Jackson's nickname, "Mr. October."
+The words "Mr. November" flashed on the scoreboard, alluding to former Yankee Reggie Jackson's nickname, "Mr. October".
 Despite the home run, Jeter slumped at the plate; he denied injuries were a factor, though a fall into a photographer's box trying to catch a foul ball may have aggravated an earlier hamstring injury.
 Jeter batted .148 in the World Series, as the Yankees lost in seven games.